No description

 CI checks out submodules recursively.
 To update the helper, commit changes in the submodule branch, push that branch, then commit the new submodule pointer in this repository.

-Desktop builds use the release tag list from the cloned repository.
+Desktop builds use the release tag list from the cloned repository and append the sing-box-lx client features with_xhttp, with_awg, and with_lx_command.
 Override SING_BOX_BUILD_TAGS only when replacing the whole tag list is intentional.
 By default the desktop build skips with_naive_outbound; Windows also skips tfogo_checklinkname0 to keep cross-compilation stable.
+Android's libbox builder enables the same downstream features directly for both AAR variants.

 Linux installer: